 A memorial service is planned for later in February.

-To send flowers to Yupo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Yupo Chan, please visit our floral store.